xfoxfu/Kuaidi100API/README.md

 Kuaidi100API
 =====

 API analyzed from <http://www.kuaidi100.com>.
 Use at your own risk!
+Update on Jan.25th,2018

 Licensed under GPL 3.0.